Louise Dean (author): Career

 Dean began as a graduate management trainee for Unilever Plc at Brooke Bond Foods in Croydon.
 She went into advertising in 1994, working for Chiat/Day London, which became St Lukes, then as a planning director for Bates Asia in Hong Kong in 1995/1996 and at Fallon McElligott Berlin in New York in 1996/1997, before quitting to start an advertising agency in Manhattan.
 By 2001, Dean had written her first novel and left advertising to pursue writing full time, moving to Provence until 2007, when she returned to live in Kent with her children.

-Her novels – Becoming Strangers (2004), This Human Season (2006), The Idea of Love (2008), The Old Romantic (2010) – have received worldwide attention.
+Dean's novels – Becoming Strangers (2004), This Human Season (2006), The Idea of Love (2008), The Old Romantic (2010) – have received worldwide attention.
 Her first won the Betty Trask Award and Le Prince Maurice and was longlisted for the Booker Prize.
-Her latest was an Oprah Book Club choice.

 Becoming Strangers was called a "pageturner" by The Guardian, whose reviewer compared her style to Alan Bennett's.
-It was one of The Observer's top five books of 2004.
-When published in the US, Dean was compared to John Updike by the San Francisco Chronicle, who called the novel of "breathtaking" and "extraordinary" and a promise of a "spectacular career".

-This Human Season, her second novel, is set in The Troubles in Northern Ireland and was likewise praised.
+It was one of The Observers top five books of 2004.
+When published in the US, Dean was compared to John Updike by the San Francisco Chronicle, who called the novel of "breathtaking" and "extraordinary" and a promise of a "spectacular career".This Human Season, her second novel, is set in The Troubles in Northern Ireland and was likewise praised.
 The Daily Telegraph declared it had surpassed her first.
 J. M. Coetzee wrote, "With clear-eyed compassion, and with all the resources of the novelist's art, Louise Dean leads us through those terrible days when for a while Belfast was a vortex for the worst of the world's cruelty and pain."
 Reviewing This Human Season for The Guardian, the novelist Ali Smith called Dean an eloquent architect of strengths and shapes of passion, and remarkable in her harshly lyrical delineations of the lives of women and girls...
 [This Human Season] is a novel which captures a community's resilience and its humour full of broken glass.
 Louise Dean describes the exact glint of this spirit."

 Described as a "Brit Lit Star" in the US ("Brit Lit star lives up the hype."
 Ladies Home Journal), Dean was seen in The Guardian as "an audacious arrival in British fiction.
 She is unafraid to tackle unsexy or unsafe material."

-In 2005 The Observer dubbed Louise Dean a "significant voice in British fiction" and The Wall Street Journal called her one of the world's five most underrated authors.
+In 2005 The Observer dubbed Dean a "significant voice in British fiction" and The Wall Street Journal called her one of the world's five most underrated authors.